gienyne/Industrial_edge_gateway/docs/architekture/sensor_layer.md

 ## Purpose

-The Sensor Layer provides the hardware abstraction for physical sensors on the ESP32 source device.
-Each sensor is responsible only for communicating with its own hardware and producing a measurement.
+The Sensor Layer is the hardware abstraction for the physical sensors on an ESP32 source device.

-The Sensor Layer has no knowledge of the gateway, MQTT, Sparkplug or any other communication protocol.
+Each sensor knows how to communicate with its own hardware and produces a measurement.
+It has no knowledge of the gateway, MQTT or Sparkplug.

-It belongs entirely to the source device.
+The Sensor Layer belongs entirely to the source device.

 ---